MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/rename.md

+---
-# Rename files shell cheatsheet
+title: Rename files shell
+---

 Be careful not use reserved variables like `PATH` otherwise things can break.
 Use `file`, `FILE`, `p` or `PATH`.